F3dai/caeser-cipher/README.md

-# Caeser Cipher
+# Caesar cipher

-Encrypt and decrypt using the Caeser Cipher algorithm.
+Encrypt and decrypt using the Caesar cipher algorithm.

 The script will display most likely messages when decrypting.